wfgydbu/timeistime/README.md

 TIME is an action tracking system aims to help people build their own schedule.
 Essentially, it's a Wordpress plugin developed by PHP, Javascript, CSS and HTML5.

 ## Environment
-There are nothing needed except a Wordpress environment.
+Nothing more is needed except a Wordpress environment.

 # What TIME can do now?
 ## Action Tracking
-It can handle **four** kinds of entries now, action, project, meeting and calendar.
-All of them supports to be Created, Updated, Deleted and Retrieved.
+This system is able to handle four kinds of entries now, action, project, meeting and calendar.
+All of them support to be Created, Updated, Deleted and Retrieved with different property.

 ## Generate Report
 There's sub-system known as Report which used to generate various of report based on filters.
 There are different kinds of filters: